 Artic cabs are one of the few construction equipment cabs roomy enough to have a trainer seat to the left of the operator's seat.
 It's a great help to have a pro sitting next to you as you get the feel of the truck!

-The terrain these trucks specialize in means operators are bound to have a bumpy ride, but manufacturers have paid attention to suspension systems to make sure the operator’s ride is generally cushioned from the bumps, leans, twists, and grinds of travel, whether fully loaded or empty.
+These trucks specialize in rough terrain, so operators are bound to have a bumpy ride.
+But manufacturers have paid attention to suspension systems to make sure the operator's ride is generally cushioned from the bumps, leans, twists, and grinds of travel, whether fully loaded or empty.

 Operators sit high on the front axle, which gives them great all-around visibility of the two things they must constantly monitor: the road (or lack thereof) in front of them and the dump body behind them.